stevengj/nlopt/doc/docs/NLopt_Algorithms.md

 -   R. S. Dembo and T. Steihaug, "Truncated Newton algorithms for large-scale optimization," *Math.
 Programming* **26**,
 p.
 190-212 (1983) <http://doi.org/10.1007/BF02592055>.

+They make use of the `tolg` (tolerance for the gradient norm) in `nlopt_opt` and will stop succesfully if gradient falls lower than it.structure

 I converted Prof. Luksan's code to C with the help of [f2c](https://en.wikipedia.org/wiki/f2c), and made a few minor modifications (mainly to include the NLopt termination criteria).